Barquette Aux Marrons

 Glazing

-• Rewarm glazes to 95ºF/35ºC.
-Wear disposable gloves.
-Hold barquette from the crust upside down and dip in the tempered coffee glaze.
-Repeat with remaining tartlets.
-Now, coat the right side of the barquette with the chocolate mirror glaze.
+• Re-warm the glazes to 35°C (95°F).
+Wearing disposable gloves, hold a frozen barquette upside down by its crust and dip it into the coffee glaze to coat the top.
+Repeat with all tartlets.
+Finally, coat the right side of each barquette with the chocolate mirror glaze.

 glazing barquette aux marrons

-• Decorate barquette aux marrons with a piece of marron glacé and gold leaf.
-Let them thaw a few hours in the fridge.
-Enjoy!
+• Decorate each barquette with a piece of marron glacé and a touch of gold leaf.
+Then, let them thaw in the refrigerator for a few hours before serving.

 barquette-marrons-cuts